jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 Science views the abstract mind as coming from the physical brain.

-In contrast, Superphysics views brain activity as coming from the abstract mind.
+In contrast, Supersociology views brain activity as coming from the abstract mind.
 This is why we instead use the word 'soul' or 'aethereal mind' to refer to a society.

 In this way, a society can refer to:
 - the soul of society, or